-As an example, if you want fast plots it wraps GR.jl which in turn wraps GR, a cross-platform visualisation framework:
+My default plotting backend is GR.
+This wraps GR.jl which in turn wraps GR, a cross-platform visualisation framework:

 GR is a universal framework for cross-platform visualization applications.
 It offers developers a compact, portable and consistent graphics library for their programs.
 Applications range from publication quality 2D graphs to the representation of complex 3D scenes.[…]